-It is recommended that such a study be undertaken as an Indigenous Cultural Landscape Study relating historic Native American occupation and use of the land with natural landscape characteristics and features.
+It is recommended that a study be undertaken as an Indigenous Cultural Landscape Study and Survey relating historic Native American presence and use of the land with natural landscape characteristics and features.
 The study would:

-- Assess the characteristics of Sudbury's glaciated landscape during the pre-contact period; - Summarize Native American history with a special focus on the several hundreds of years prior to contact; - Review known archaeological sites and resources that have been identified in Sudbury (public dissemination of the locations of such sites may not be possible due to concern about vandalism); - Review how Native American peoples used and impacted different character areas within the landscape; - Assess the types of archaeological resources that might be found there today; and - Prepare an archaeological sensitivity map for the Town.
+- Assess the characteristics of Sudbury's glaciated landscape during the pre-contact period; - Summarize Native American history with a special focus on the several hundreds of years prior to contact; - Include an archaeological reconnaissance survey of precontact and post contact I sites and resources. - Review how Native American peoples used and impacted different character areas within the landscape; - Assess the types of archaeological resources that might be found there today; and - Prepare an archaeological sensitivity map for the Town.